mZake/CFRU-Tutorials/Changing Graphics.md

 ### Graphics Options

-`-g!` : By default a tileset is generated during compilation.
+`-g!` - By default a tileset is generated during compilation.
 If you don't want a tileset to be generated, add this command.
 If you added this command, you can ignore all the other commands in this section.

-`-gBx` : In this command, replace `x` with the bit depth of your image.
+`-gBx` - In this command, replace `x` with the bit depth of your image.
 If your image has 16 colors, add `-gB4`.
 If your image has 256 colors, add `-gB8`.
 (16 colors = 4, 256 colors = 8).

-`-gu8` : This is a required command, you must always add it, otherwise you'll have problems.
+`-gu8` - This is a required command, you must always add it, otherwise you'll have problems.

-`-gzl` : Add this command if you want the generated tileset to be compressed.
+`-gzl` - Add this command if you want the generated tileset to be compressed.

 ### Area Options

-`-ahY` : This command is used to determine the height of the image.
+`-ahY` - This command is used to determine the height of the image.
 Replace `Y` with the height of the image.

-`-awX` : This works like the command `-ahY`, but this one is used to determine the image weight. you just have to change `X` with the image weight. `-awX` and `-ahY` are used to determine the image size.
+`-awX` - This works like the command `-ahY`, but this one is used to determine the image weight. you just have to change `X` with the image weight. `-awX` and `-ahY` are used to determine the image size.
 It's a good practice to always add these two commands in your gritflags.

 ### Tilemap Options

-`-m` : By default a tilemap isn't generated during compilation.
+`-m` - By default a tilemap isn't generated during compilation.
 Add this command if you want a tilemap to be generated.
 Note that if you don't add this command, the tileset will become a sprite.
 If you didn't add this command, you can ignore the other commands in this section.

-`-mRx` : This command enables tiles reduction for tilemaps.
+`-mRx` - This command enables tiles reduction for tilemaps.
 If the image have 16 colors, add `-mR4`.
 If the image have 256 colors, add `-mR8`.
 This command isn't required, but it's recommended.

-`-mu8` : This is a required command, you must always add it, otherwise you'll have problems.
+`-mu8` - This is a required command, you must always add it, otherwise you'll have problems.

-`-mzl` : Add this command if you want the generated tilemap to be compressed.
+`-mzl` - Add this command if you want the generated tilemap to be compressed.

+### Palette Options

+`-p!` - By default, a palette is generated.
+If you don't want a palette to be generated, add this command.
+If you added this command, you can ignore all other commands in this section.

+`-pu8` - Only add this command if your palette is compressed.
+Otherwise you can ignore it.

+`-pzl` - Add this command if you want the generated palette to be compressed.

+### Output Options

+`-fh` - Always add this command to your gritflags.

+`-fts` - Always add this command to your gritflags.